top of page

 I'm an Norwich (NR3) & online BABCP Accredited CBT & EMDR Therapist, Registered Mental Health Nurse, Yoga Teacher & Personal Trainer

-I’m also a late-diagnosed AuDHD woman who spent many years navigating food struggles, overworking, and self-punishment while outwardly doing everything “right”.
+Alongside my clinical training, I bring lived understanding as a late-diagnosed AuDHD woman who spent many years navigating food struggles and self-punishment while outwardly functioning well.

 Becky- (22).jpg